modicio/.github/profile/README.md

 modicio is an open-source organisation to maintain the **codi-native** framework and related projects.

-* :computer: **codi-native** contains the base framework repository.
+* :computer: **codi-native** contains the base microframework (CoDI-pattern reference implementation).
 Check the documentation and wiki provided there!
 * :book: **codi-native-docs** contains the generated ScalaDoc github page of the codi-native framework, maintained by our bot.
 * :rocket: **codi-insights** contains a ready-to-run starter project base on codi-native, scala and the playframework.